2006 bay Morab mare

-Pearl and Alder were rescued from a neglectful situation as yearlings.
+Pearl and her brother Alder were rescued from a neglectful situation as yearlings.
 Their rescuer did her best to care for them, but physical limitations led her to seek a new home for them.
 They came to SAFE to enter our training program and get the best possible start in life.
-Pearl is a lovely, well built young mare with a lot of potential.
-She’s been lightly started under saddle, but we have quite a bit more work to do with Pearl before we can offer her for adoption.
+Pearl was a lovely, well built young mare with a lot of potential.
+We lightly started under saddle, but after a lot of discussion among the staff, decided she would live a happier life as a companion horse.